Herseninstituut/ASD_DCM_subcortex_sensory/JOBS/README.md

 ```

 The shared scripts follow a folder structure as it is presented in the github repository.
-The cloned directory can be placed everywhere and should include the downloaded data from zenodo.
+The cloned directory can be placed everywhere and should include the downloaded data from zenodo (SUB_359).
 This is an example folder structure:

 ```
-MyPC/github/ASD_DCM_subcortex_sensory
+MyPC/github/ASD_DCM_subcortex_sensory/
 ├── CSVs
 ├── GCMs
 ├── ICA_results